refile/refile/README.md

 attachment :profile_image, content_type: "image/jpeg"
 ```

-You can also provide a list of content type or extensions:
+You can also provide a list of content types or extensions:

 ``` ruby
 attachment :cv, extension: ["pdf", "doc"]